gv1shnu/Nexus/README.md

 ## Usage

-- Enter your search query in the search box at [searchnexus.net](https://searchnexus.net).
+- Enter your search query in the search box in homepage.
 - Press Enter to initiate the search.
 - Search results from multiple search engines will be displayed within seconds.